GenevaSoftwareEngineering2016/HelloWorld-TestMobileApp/README.md

-# HelloWorldTestApp
+# HelloWorld-TestMobileApp
-Testing GitHub/AppVeyor Integration with a "Hello World" App
+Testing GitHub/AppVeyor Integration with a "Hello World" Mobile App (for Android OS)